On the topological dynamics of automorphism groups; a model-theoretic perspective: Model-theoretic description of the universal ambit

 \begin{rem} One could significantly shorten the above proof.
 Namely, everything follows from Claim 1 and the computations following it: $\cdot$ is well-defined, because the action of $G$ on $G^*/E_\mu^r$ is well-defined and $\tilde{F}$ maps the action of $G$ on $G^*/E_\mu^r$ to $\cdot$, and the fact that $(G, \Sigma^{\mathcal{M}}, \tp^{\textrm{full}}(\bar m))$ is a right $G$-ambit follows from the fact that $(G,G^*/E_\mu^r,\id/E_\mu^r)$ is and the observation that $\tilde{F}$ is a homeomorphism preserving the actions of $G$ and mapping $\id/E_\mu^r$ to $\tp^{\textrm{full}}(\bar m)$. \end{rem}

-Nevertheless, we decided to include a direct proof of the fact that $(G, \Sigma^{\mathcal{M}}, \tp^{\textrm{full}}(\bar m))$ is a right $G$-ambit in order to show what is really going on here, and also because of the following generalization which follow by almost the same (direct) proof.
+Nevertheless, we decided to include a direct proof of the fact that $(G, \Sigma^{\mathcal{M}}, \tp^{\textrm{full}}(\bar m))$ is a right $G$-ambit in order to show what is really going on here, and also because of the following remark (whose context generalizes the one from Theorem \ref{theorem: universal G-ambit}) which follows by almost the same (direct) proof.

-\begin{rem} Let $\mathcal{M}'$ be a structure $(G,M,\dots)$ in a language $L'$ such that the action of $G$ on $M$ is definable in $\mathcal{M}'$.
+\begin{rem} Let $\mathcal{M}'$ be a structure $(G,M,\dots)$ in a language $L'$ such that the action of $G$ on $M$ is $\emptyset$-definable in $\mathcal{M}'$.
 Let $\mathcal{M}'^* = (G^*,M^*,\cdot) \succ \mathcal{M}'$ be a monster model.
 Put $\Sigma^{\mathcal{M}'}:= \{\tp^{L'}(\sigma(\bar m)/M)): \sigma \in G^*\}$.
-Then $(G,\Sigma^{\mathcal{M}'}, \tp^{L'}(\bar m/M))$ is a right $G$-ambit with the right action defined by $\tp^{L'}(\sigma(\bar m)) \cdot g := \tp^{L'}(\sigma(g(\bar m)))$. \end{rem}
+Then $(G,\Sigma^{\mathcal{M}'}, \tp^{L'}(\bar m/M))$ is a right $G$-ambit with the right action defined by $\tp^{L'}(\sigma(\bar m)/M) \cdot g := \tp^{L'}(\sigma(g(\bar m))/M)$. \end{rem}

 Since in this remark we work only over parameters from $M$ (and not from all of $\mathcal{M}'$), the computation in the proof of the fact that $\cdot$ is well-defined must be modified as follows: $f(\sigma(g(\bar m))) = f(\sigma)(f(g)(f(\bar m))) = f(\sigma)(f(g(\bar m))) = f(\sigma)(g(\bar m))=\tau(g (\bar m))$, as $g(\bar m)$ is contained in $M$ and $f$ fixes $M$ pointwise.